 Serena's work is held in private collections including that of His Royal Highness, the Prince of Wales.
 Serena's paintings are now collected worldwide with recent paintings being shipped to Australia, New York and Tokyo.

-She continues to be inspired by the UK coastline and is always working on new exciting projects.
+She continues to be inspired by her love of colour and is always working on new exciting projects.